JakeSteam/blog-personal/_drafts/2025-04-23-april-android-games-2025.md

 On this topic, the game does a good job of letting you choose your own play style.
 If you intend to play actively, then selecting fast maturing plants and fast-growing fish will reward more engagement.
 If however you're more like me and only want to interact with your pond occasionally, slower growing but higher yield choices will make more sense.

-Something I really appreciated about Pondlife is no incentive for keeping the game open.
+Something I really appreciated about Pondlife is there's no incentive for keeping the game open.
 For example, if you carefully plan your pond so everything takes about half hour, there's no benefit whatsoever to keeping the app open all that time.
 Instead, you can close it, come back at the right time, and everything will be ready for you!
 There's also no prestige mechanic, or income multipliers, just slowly making your pond better.
 It's worth mentioning the app does however require an internet connection to play.

 Whilst it is ultimately a fairly simple game, there are a few extras that make it engaging.
 For example, there's a quest system providing objectives ranging from releasing enough of a certain fish to nudging different fish into each other (via slowly dragging your finger to guide them).
 These quests help provide a hint on the next thing to do, but are fairly optional with helpful but not essential rewards.